hkayabilisim/msmpb/README.md

 Introduction
 ------------
-This Code Ocean capsule is created to reproduce the results presented in the following manuscript:
+[This Code Ocean capsule](https://codeocean.com/capsule/4293677/tree) is created to reproduce the results presented in the following manuscript:

 H. Kaya, D. J. Hardy and R. D. Skeel,
 "Multilevel Summation for Periodic Electrostatics Using B-Splines", Journal of Chemical Physics, submitted to Journal of Chemical Physics on 2020 December.

+Please visit published Code Ocean capsule:

 Mapping
 -------